humqn/server_picture_node/Readme.md

-# Mini Node.js server to upload pcitures
+# Mini Node.js server to upload pictures

 Install the project
 `yarn install` or `npm i`